 If you are throwing a large lobster bake or want to keep cost per person affordable, your best bet is to start with 1 ¼ lb.
 (550-650g) lobsters, also known as “quarters”.
 These lobsters are a good size and are usually more plentiful than the larger lobsters.
 Quarters are also a good choice if you are serving a surf and turf or have plenty of side dishes.

 How Much Meat in a Live Lobster?
 A 1 1/2 pound hard-shell lobster will yield about 1 1/3 cups of cooked meat.

-One of the biggest misnomers is that big lobsters are apt to be course and tough.
-Not true at all.
+One of the biggest misunderstandings around lobsters is that the big ones are apt to be coarse and tough.
+Not true at all!
 You’ll not only get more meat with a good hard-shell jumbo lobster, but the meat will be just as tender if it is cooked properly.
-Most of the cooking lobster cooking times we find online are much too long.
-See our lobster cooking times.
+The problem lies in the lobster cooking times you’ll find on most recipe sites—they’re way too long!
+See our lobster cooking times for Maine lobstermen-approved techniques.
 There is also no taste difference between a male and female lobster; the female will have a bigger tail with roe, and the male will have bigger claws.